KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Aruzhan Makhmutova

-This week I changed the visual elements in the design on the home page.
-I made revisions to the registration section at the developer's request.
-I drew a quote page and a menu page for adding voice recordings and mood tracking.
-Also in development are the main record-keeping pages
+This week I changed the visual elements in the home page design.
+For example, I worked on a visual hierarchy that directs the eye to the page so that the user pays attention to the different design elements in order of importance through variations in scale, size, color, spacing, placement, and a variety of other cues.
+In the same way, the Use contrast principle gives the eye a noticeable difference (in size or color, for example) between two objects (or between two sets of objects) to emphasize that they are different from each other.
+We are constantly working with the programmer during the development process to assess technical feasibility, timing, and capabilities.
+So we identified a few things to change and later I made changes to the registration section at the request of the developer.

 ## Balzhan Jumabekova